nazmul-karim170/C-SFDA/README.md

 1. For VISDA-C, go to this link [Link](https://github.com/VisionLearningGroup/taskcv-2017-public/tree/master/classification) and download the train.tar, validation.tar and test.tar

+Put these downloaded files into "data/VISDA-C/" folder.
 The text files should be in the proper folder, expercially validation_list.txt file.

 # Download the source model